mjfrigaard/sharing-your-work/manuscript/01chapter.md

 When we were kids in math class, most teachers required us to show how we got the answers ("show your work").
 Teachers told us 'show our work' so they could follow our thought processes through a problem, and see where our thinking was incomplete or mistaken.

-If you're regularly sharing your work, people can follow your line of thinking as you progress throughout your project.
+If you're regularly sharing your work, people can follow your line of thinking as you progress throughout your product.
 More importantly, people who find your work will give you feedback and improve your ideas.

 ## Get 'good enough,' then go for more if you need it